-Your World Cat is equipped with three batteries.
-Two of the batteries are dedicated as "cranking batteries" while the third battery, commonly referred to as the "house bank," controls the DC accessories.
+Your World Cat is equipped with four batteries.
+Two of the batteries are dedicated as "cranking batteries" while the other two are "Deep Cycle batteries", commonly referred to as the "house bank," controls the DC accessories.
 To help maintain your batteries, a management system is installed on your boat.
 This system enables you to engage or disconnect the batteries, distribute electrical charge, and parallel batteries in the event of a failure.